 A rigorous approach to the usual topics encountered in Calculus I, II, & III such as limits, continuity, differentiation, integration, and infinite series.
 The course is intended to prepare the student for more advanced analysis courses such as Advanced Calculus, Introduction to Real Analysis, or Introduction to Complex Analysis usually encountered at the first year graduate level.
 The construction of mathematical proofs will be emphasized.
 This course is normally offered in the fall semester of odd numbered years.

 3813 MODERN GEOMETRY

 Advanced Euclidean geometry, axiomatic geometries, non-Euclidean geometry, and graph theory.
-This course is normally offered in the spring semester of odd numbered years.
+This course is offered as needed

 4113 PROBABILITY AND STATISTICS I